13 of the best kid-friendly cafes in Brisbane

 The kids can enjoy a cheesy grin toastie, scrambled eggs, zoo-friend pancakes or dinosaur-shaped chicken nuggets.
 Little ones can also go for a babycino or milkshake (regular flavours like vanilla and chocolate are on offer, as well as hazelnut and frosted mint).

 Open: Monday to Sunday from 7am ’til 2:30pm.

 Charlie’s Raw Squeeze, Everton Park

-Charlie’s Raw Squeeze is a 100% vegan superfood bar specialising in raw treats and bowls of goodness.
-The kids can grab a few special juices like the ABC juice (apple, beetroot and carrot) and dreamy orange (splicing an original with some pineapple and apple).
+Charlie’s Raw Squeeze is a 100% plant-based bar specialising in raw treats and bowls of goodness.
+The kids can grab special juices like the ABC (apple, beetroot and carrot) or dreamy orange (splicing an original with some pineapple and apple).

-Little and big people will love their acai bowls, ‘nicecream’ and their raw treats.
-Aside from the colourful, healthy food and drinks on offer at this kid-friendly cafe, kids will dig the peekaboo opportunities in the tee-pee, cubby to climb on, books, board games and toys.
+Little and big people will love the acai bowls, ‘nicecream’ and raw treats.
+Aside from the colourful food and drinks on offer at this healthy hotspot, kids will dig the peekaboo opportunities in the tee-pee, cubby to climb on, books, board games and toys.

 Where: 473 South Pine Road, Everton Park.

 The outdoor kids’ play area at Willow & Spoon is more like a family backyard, decked out with a chalkboard, play kitchen, games and toys that are all in full view of the covered dining area.
 Oh, and it’s pet-friendly too!